mikestreety/mikestreety/app/content/drafts/migrate-gitlab-domain.md

+# Migrating GitLab to a New Domain

-In the examples below I will be using the two domains
+In the examples below, I'll be using two domains:

-- `old.gitlab-company.org` - This will represent the old/existing domain Gitlab currently runs on
+- `old.gitlab-company.org` - This represents the old/existing domain GitLab currently runs on
-- `new.gitlab-instance.com` - This is the domain we are migrating to
+- `new.gitlab-instance.com` - This is the domain we're migrating to

-## Add the second domain
+## Add the Second Domain

-The first step is to allow Gitlab to accept connections from the new domain.
+The first step is to allow GitLab to accept connections from the new domain.

-Once you point the domain record to your Gitlab instance, you will see you can navigate to it and click around - Gitlab doesn't try to redirect you off to the primary domain.
+Once you point the domain record to your GitLab instance, you'll find you can navigate to it and click around - GitLab doesn't try to redirect you back to the primary domain.
 You may, however, encounter an SSL error.
-This can be resolved by adding the secondary domain to Let's Encrypt and allowing Gitlab to generate an SSL certificate for it.
+This can be resolved by adding the secondary domain to Let's Encrypt and allowing GitLab to generate an SSL certificate for it.

-Edit the Gitlab config file `/etc/gitlab/gitlab.rb` and add the following
+Edit the GitLab config file `/etc/gitlab/gitlab.rb` and add the following:

 ```
 letsencrypt['alt_names'] = ['new.gitlab-instance.com', 'registry.new.gitlab-instance.com']
 ```

-**Note:** If you have a container registry or any other sub-domains, these will need to be added to.
+**Note:** If you have a container registry or any other subdomains, these will need to be added too.

-Reconfigure the instance
+Reconfigure the instance:

 ```
 gitlab-ctl reconfigure
 ```

-This will generate the SSL certificates while reconfiguring and will error if there are any subdomains it can't generate SSL certificates for.
+This will generate the SSL certificates while reconfiguring and will error if there are any subdomains it can't generate certificates for.

-I would encourage using this new domain for a day or two (navigating, cloning projects etc.) to ensure no basic issues arise.
+I'd encourage using this new domain for a day or two (navigating, cloning projects, etc.) to ensure no basic issues arise.

-## Switch the instance domain
+## Switch the Instance Domain

 The next step is to change the instance URL.
-This won't force a redirect but will mean Gitlab will respond with the new URL for API and internal requests.
-You will still be able to navigate on the old URL, clone projects etc.
+This won't force a redirect but will mean GitLab responds with the new URL for API and internal requests.
+You'll still be able to navigate on the old URL, clone projects, and so on.

-However, this is where you will begin to see issues.
-If you use your Gitlab instance as a Docker or Package registry, you will need to ensure you have auth'd with all your package manaagers.
+However, this is where you'll begin to see issues.
+If you use your GitLab instance as a Docker or package registry, you'll need to ensure you've authenticated with all your package managers using the new domain.

-Edit the Gitlab config file `/etc/gitlab/gitlab.rb` and update the `external_url` and `letsencrypt['alt_names']`.
+Edit the GitLab config file `/etc/gitlab/gitlab.rb` and update the `external_url` and `letsencrypt['alt_names']`:

 ```
 external_url 'https://new.gitlab-instance.com'